sdiehl/wiwinwlh/tutorial.md

 Vectors
 -------

-Using this new structure we can create a ``Vec`` type which is parameterized by it's length as well as it's element type now that we have a kind language rich enough to encode the successor type in the kind signature of the generalized algebraic datatype.
+Using this new structure we can create a ``Vec`` type which is parameterized by its length as well as its element type now that we have a kind language rich enough to encode the successor type in the kind signature of the generalized algebraic datatype.

 ~~~~ {.haskell include="src/17-promotion/datakinds.hs"}
 ~~~~